Three key takeaways from our conversation with CHROs whose organizations are actively piloting, adopting, and implementing AI technology.

 The conversation also touched on the transformation of leadership roles and the necessity of building trust and connectivity within the executive team to facilitate meaningful change.
 This is about a mindset shift.
 Tristan Jervis, co-leader of RRA’s Technology Practice, explained that while AI transformation needs to be led by the CEO, CEOs very much still need a cabinet of leaders around them who could help deliver change, at scale, including CHROs.
 It was discussed how C-suite leaders did not have to become deep experts in AI, but have a level of fluency where they could understand the scale of the opportunity, how and where to deploy AI, and how to enact change management across the organization.

-The quickest way to break this shame cycle is to adopt the 30% digital fluency rule [see box] as quickly as possible, which will improve engagement and innovation around AI, and encourage teams to share ideas, experiment together, and fail fast.
+The group discussed how a lack of understanding of AI can cause a "shame cycle" among senior leadership teams.
+The quickest way to break this is to ensure a fluency in the potential of AI, improve engagement and innovation around AI, and encourage teams to share ideas, experiment together, and fail fast.